Skip to main content

 A longevity doctor focuses on extending your healthy years using advanced testing, deeper visits, and personalized plans.
 A traditional primary care doctor in a 15-minute slot is usually focused on acute issues and basic screening, not multi-decade risk planning.

 Yes, ApoB and Lp(a) are worth it for most adults who care about heart health.
-ApoB counts the actual particles that drive plaque, and Lp(a) flags an inherited risk that standard cholesterol tests can miss.
+ApoB counts the particles that drive plaque, and Lp(a) flags an inherited risk that standard cholesterol tests can miss.
 Together they give a much clearer picture than LDL alone.

 A longevity doctor is not always the same as a functional medicine doctor.
 Both look for root causes, but a Medicine 3.0 longevity doctor focuses heavily on rigorous evidence and cardiometabolic risk.
 Some functional medicine clinics lean more on supplements and less on hard data.